jeankueo/autohotkey/usk.dei/README.md

-# Autohotkey Script for UK layout keyboard + DEU input method
+# Autohotkey Script for US International layout keyboard + DEU input method

 Purpose
 --------------
-I have a UK layout keyboard, but I need to type typical German umlaut like üöäß.
+I have a US layout keyboard, but I need to type typical German umlaut like üöäß.
 German keyboard has an extra key right to left shift key which types "><|".
 To type these impossible smbols (due to this missing key), I wrote this simple script.

 Install Steps
 --------------